wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-medical-device-sales-representative-los-angeles-tustalmzhs.md

   individuals who are ready to make a significant impact in the healthcare sector across Los Angeles and its neighboring cities including Pasadena, Glendale, Long Beach, Anaheim, and Santa Monica.
-The selected candidate will be responsible for selling high-quality medical d...
+The selected candidate will be responsible for selling highquality medical d...
 location: 'Los Angeles, CA'
 team: Medical Device
 datePosted: '2024-12-26T19:38:25.499Z'